sfsekaran/spree_affiliate_links/README.md

 I needed a way to give my Spree client a way to add footer affiliate images with links, and so I created an extension for that.
 Simple.

+*This doesn't have to be tied to affiliate links.
+It can be used as a flexible image + url storage system.
+For example, I used it in a project needing a carousel with links to products that were configurable by the client.*

 You'll find an "Affiliate Links" section in the admin tabs.
 An example on how to display the links in the layout is below.